mcneel/help-docs/_kr/flamingo/5/help/render-tab.md

 Sets the render image units to pixels.
 Use this setting to simply set the final width and height of the final rendering by the number of pixels.

 #### 인치
 Sets page units to inches.
 Inches are used in combination with resolution settings to determine the final resolution of the rendered image.
-To determine final resolution, multiple the number of inches in width and height by the resolution DPI value.
+To determine final resolution, multiply the number of inches in width and height by the resolution DPI value.

 #### 밀리미터
 Sets the page units to millimeters.
 Use millimeters in combination with resolution settings to determine the final resolution of the rendered image.
 To determine final resolution, multiply the number of millimeters in width and height by the resolution dots per millimeter value.